I was struggling and wanted out.

 What’s cool is you won’t know what that is until it’s revealed to you in the water.

-Whether you experience bliss, or pure joy, or it’s a life-changing experience or not, I think we could all benefit from slowing down a bit, unplugging, and enjoying a little weightlessness in a weighty world.
+Whether you experience bliss, or it’s a life-changing experience or not, I think we could all benefit from slowing down a bit, unplugging, and enjoying a little weightlessness in a weighty world.

 Just don’t drink any coffee first